Dr H. Zima Ozel and Oleander Extract

 News report on using Oleander as a treatment for cancer

-Make your own Oleander Extract
+How to make your own Oleander Extract

 If you have access to the Oleander plant then you can make your own extract very inexpensively.
-This recipe is based on the original used by Doctor Ozel obtained from the research that he did in the Middle East.
+This recipe is based on the original one used by Doctor Ozel and was obtained from the research that he did in the Middle East.
 Oleander can be found growing in the southern and southwestern United States, and throughout much of the world.
 If it isn’t growing naturally near you, the plant can shipped through many mail-order nurseries over the internet.
 Please note that it is important to have access to plants that have not been sprayed with pesticides or other chemicals when purchasing them to make this extract.

 Because of its toxicity Oleander should always be handled with gloves, and because of the precautions relating to handling and ingesting, it is highly recommended that you read Tony Isaacs book Cancer’s Natural Enemy before attempting to make your own extract.